louisahsmith/dagtex/README.md

 called.
 If you have installed LaTeX via `tinytex` or another TeXLive distribution, you can use the `dagtex::install_swigs()` function to attempt to place the TikZ library in the appropriate directory on your computer and tell TeX where it is.
 No guarantees!
+If that doesn’t work, use `dagtex::use_swigs()` to copy the file to your working directory.

 # Examples